 Hey!
-Lingo, with its flashy, modern interface, offers courses in 26 languages that are divided into 50 lessons.
-The first 20 lessons in every course are free, but you can buy a permanent membership, a ridiculously affordable yearly membership, or an equally as affordable monthly membership to access premium content.
-A premium subscription is also required to access filtering flashcard formats, focusing on which cards have been difficult for you, and specifying which cards you would like to learn in one lesson.
+Lingo, with its flashy, modern, desktop interface, offers a series of phrasebook-like flashcard courses in 26 languages.
+Each language is divided into 50 lessons, the first 20 of which don’t require a subscription.
+A premium subscription will allow you to filter flashcard formats, focus on which cards have been difficult for you, and specify which cards you would like to learn in one lesson.

-Hey!
-Lingo focuses on the most commonly used phrases and sentences, and although in many language apps this encompasses basic verbs and vocabulary, it seems that Hey!
-Lingo really gets to the heart of expressing oneself.
-Here are some example sentences in the Korean 1 course: “I feel lonely,” “I envy him” and “Stop following me”
+Although Hey!
+Lingo is a phrasebook app, it does not focus on typical travel phrases, like how to order food at a restaurant.
+Instead, it teaches you practical phrases that get to the heart of expressing oneself.
+Here are some example sentences in the Korean 1 course: “I feel lonely,” “I envy him” and “Stop following me”.

-It’s unclear whether the lessons provide a solid foundation for beginners.
+The lessons don’t seem to provide a solid foundation for beginners, and they probably won’t help you have conversations in your target language.
 However, if you enjoy learning useful phrases and already have a basic foundation of the language, Hey!
 Lingo could be a good option for you.

 The current rating is our best estimate.
 We haven’t had the opportunity yet to more thoroughly evaluate this resource, as we do for our full reviews.